Moving faster around the terminal

 Okay, now we want to get a previous command we've run before.
 The default implementation of ctrl + r works… but it's not too useful.
 Let's fix that by installing either:

-• Atuin (Full command history db and search tool)
+- Atuin (Full command history db and search tool)

-• fzf (fuzzy finder that can be used to search the shell history)
+- fzf (fuzzy finder that can be used to search the shell history)

 For Atuin, I prefer up arrow behaving normally in my shell, so I turn off that Atuin feature in my shell's config file:

-eval "$(atuin init zsh --disable-up-arrow)
+eval "$(atuin init zsh --disable-up-arrow) Want to locate files?

-• locate — Search the entire disk, pretty quick (cause it needs to build a db of disk locations)
+locate— Search the entire disk, pretty quick (cause it needs to build a db of disk locations)

 Well how about when I'm just tying commands?
 Try out using fzf to open a fuzzy finder when looking for files:

-• cat **<TAB>
+cat **<TAB>

 You can even improve the speed of this search by installing the rust tool fd and configuring fzf in your shell config: